William H. Ashley: Entry into the fur trade

 In 1825, he led an expedition into the Salt Lake Valley.
 South of the Great Salt Lake, he came across Utah Lake, which he named Lake Ashley.
 He established Fort Ashley on the banks to trade with the Indians.
 Over the next three years, according to 19th century historian Frances Fuller Victor, the fort "collected over one-hundred-and-eighty thousand dollars' worth of furs".
 In late 1824, he explored present-day northern Colorado, ascending the South Platte River to the base of the Front Range, then ascending the Cache la Poudre River to the Laramie Plains and onward to the Green River.

-On June 2, 1823, Ashley was beaten by Arikara Indians at their villages near the Grand River.
-Ashley reported twelve men killed and eleven wounded, of whom two died.
+One of the most famous events of all of Ashley's expeditions was the bear attack and subsequent survival of Hugh Glass, a member of his party.
+The event has inspired two feature-length films, Man in the Wilderness (1971) and The Revenant (2015).
+Some time after the Arikara fight of June 2, 1823, Glass was hunting for game and disturbed a mother grizzly bear and two cubs.
+Glass was attacked and badly mauled by the bear.
+John Fitzgerald and a man described as 'Bridges' stayed with Glass, waiting for him to die, as Ashley and the rest of the party moved on.
+'Bridges' may or may not have been the famous frontiersman Jim Bridger.
+Later, claiming that they were attacked by Arikara, Fitzgerald and Bridges abandoned Glass.
+They afterward caught up with Ashley and incorrectly reported that Glass had died.
+Glass miraculously survived on his own, and badly injured, traveled more than 200 miles (320 km) to the nearest American settlement at Fort Kiowa.

 Later political career

 In 1826, Ashley sold the fur trading company to a group including Jedediah Smith but continued supplying the company and brokering their furs.
 Upon the death of Spencer Darwin Pettis in August 1831, he was elected to finish out Pettis's term in the United States House of Representatives.
 As a member of the Jacksonian Party, Ashley won election to the seat in 1832 and re-election in 1834.
 In 1836, he declined to run for a fourth term in Congress, instead running unsuccessfully in the 1836 Missouri gubernatorial election.
 Many attribute his defeat to his increasingly pro-business stance in Congress, which alienated the rural Jacksonians.
 After the loss, he went back to making money on real estate, but his health declined rapidly.